 About Me

-I am a PhD candidate in Program of Ecology and Evolutionary Biology at the Department of BioSciences, Rice University.
+I obtained my PhD from the Program of Ecology and Evolutionary Biology at the Department of BioSciences, Rice University.
 I joined Dr. Volker Rudolf’s lab in Fall 2019.
-My current research focuses on how spatial and temporalchanges of species presence shape their interactions and community structure across multiple scales.
-Read more about my past and current projects here.

 Before coming to Rice, I graduated from the University of Chicago, where I worked with Drs.
 Cathy Pfister and Alison Anastasio on characterizing plant communities on urban contaminated soil.